 Forum summary page settings

 You can also enter a text message which will appear at the top of your forum summary page.

 You can display a summary of the most recent forum updates by adding a forum updates gadget to any content page.

 When you visit a forum page, the options available to you may depend on whether you are a member, and if so, on your membership level.

 If you are authorized to create new forum topic, a Create topic button will appear above and below the topic list.
 After clicking this button, you can enter the subject and the body of the new topic.
 You can use the edit toolbar to format the text and add tables or links.
 Once you are done composing the topic, click Create.
 The topic will now appear on the main forum page.

 Normally, the topics you post will identify you using your first and last name.
 If member pictures are enabled, your picture will be displayed unless the picture field is restricted under your privacy settings.
 If you chose to hide your entire profile from others in your privacy settings, the topic will identify you as Anonymous.
 If you restricted access to both your first name and last name in your privacy settings, you will be identified as Anonymous member.

 Anonymous forum posting

 To reply to a topic, display the topic then click the Reply button.
 After clicking this button, you can enter the body of your reply.
-You can use the edit toolbar to format the text and add pictures, document, or links.
+You can use the edit toolbar to format the text and add tables or links.
 Once you are done composing your reply, click Post.

 To comment on a particular reply within a topic, click the Quote link above the reply.
 This will include in your message the text of the reply that you are commenting on.
 Once you are done composing your comment, click Post.